-Are you frustrated by how quickly your child’s bedroom organization?
-Does it turn chaotic after tidying up?
+Are you frustrated by how quickly your child’s bedroom becomes cluttered and disorganized?
+Does it turn chaotic as soon as you’re done tidying up?
 You’re not alone.
 For many parents, a messy kid’s bedroom is a source of conflict and annoyance, both for them and their child.
 The child doesn’t like being nagged, while the parents despair about their child’s disorganization and uncleanliness.

 However, keeping a child’s bedroom tidy doesn’t have to be a never-ending fight.
-With the right strategies, you can teach your kid how to organize their bedroom without much effort.
+With the right strategies, you can teach your kids bedroom organization skills they can use throughout their lives.
 The following guidelines can help them learn to tackle the mess to keep their bedroom clean and organized.

 1. Simplify the process